genesiscommunitysuccess/docs/docs/front-end-reference/cli.md

 npm install -g @genesislcap/foundation-cli
 ```

-On installing the CLI you should see a welcome message similar to:
+On installing the CLI, you should see a welcome message similar to:

 ```text
 Hey there Genesis LCAP user! 👋